SquareSR/alternative-red-routes/Race-Route/README.md

 	- Sand Attack x1
         -  1-12 HP: Swap to Squirtle, Potion Nido, Spam TW to let Squirtle be KO'd.
         -  13-22 HP: Spam HA & plan to swap to Squirtle on Raticate (may be able to Pot Nido).
-        -  23+ HP: spam HA & plan to swap to bird on Raticate.
+        -  23+ HP: spam HA & plan to swap to Bird on Raticate.
     - Sand Attack x2+
-        - Swap to Bird/Squirtle and let them be KO'd
+        - Swap to Bird/Squirtle right away and let them be KO'd
 - Raticate:
 	- 1-12 HP: **Potion**
-    - 13-22 HP: **Potion** [or MP (which risks Hyper Fang crit)]
+    - 13-22 HP: **Potion** [or MP, which does risk Hyper Fang crit]
 	- 23+ HP: **HA + PS**
 - Kadabra:
 	- 1-12 HP: **HA** Kadabra & Potion turn 1 on Ivysaur, then Thrash